Aneaire/mbox-to-csv-mail-viewer/README.md

 ## Usage

+1. **Upload CSV**: Click "Upload CSV File" or drag-and-drop your email export file
-1. **Browse Emails**: View the list of emails loaded from your CSV file
+2. **Browse Emails**: View the list of emails loaded from your CSV file
-2. **Search Emails**: Use the search bar to filter emails by sender, subject, or content
+3. **Search Emails**: Use the search bar to filter emails by sender, subject, or content
-3. **Sort Emails**: Click the sort buttons to organize by date, sender, or subject
+4. **Sort Emails**: Click the sort buttons to organize by date, sender, or subject
-4. **Select Email**: Click on any email to view its details
+5. **Select Email**: Click on any email to view its details
-5. **Process with AI**: Click "Process with AI" to extract and format the email content
+6. **Process with AI**: Click "Process with AI" to extract and format the email content
-6. **Toggle Views**: Use "Show AI Summary" / "Show Original" to switch between processed and original content
+7. **Toggle Views**: Use "Show AI Summary" / "Show Original" to switch between processed and original content

 ## Project Structure